fleetdm/fleet/handbook/company/product-groups.md

 > - Use the dedicated [departmental](https://fleetdm.com/handbook/company#org-chart) handbook pages for [🚀 Engineering](https://fleetdm.com/handbook/engineering) and [🦢 Product Design](https://fleetdm.com/handbook/product) to keep track of specific, rote responsibilities and recurring rituals designed to be read and used only by people within those departments.

 ## Product roadmap
-Fleet team members can read [Fleet's high-level product goals and planned releases for the current quarter and the next quarter](https://docs.google.com/document/d/11XEb__EJoGQJE9hXwaLrN45_5_k1NCi-zlJKH-OlKKk/edit#heading=h.33k3ii7z7ubc) (confidential Google Doc).
+Fleet team members can read [Fleet's high-level product goals for the current quarter](https://docs.google.com/spreadsheets/d/1Hso0LxqwrRVINCyW_n436bNHmoqhoLhC8bcbvLPOs9A/edit?usp=sharing) (confidential Google Sheet).

 ## What are product groups?
 Fleet organizes product development efforts into separate, cross-functional product groups that include product designers, developers, and quality engineers.
 These product groups are organized by business goal, and designed to operate in parallel.